Electric Skateboards in Italy

 In Italy, electric skateboards do not yet have an official legal framework.

-The law now regulates electric scooters, and e-skates should soon follow the same path.
+The law now regulates electric scooters, and e-skates are expected to follow suit soon.

-In the meantime, they are operating in a grey area close to being regulated.
+In the meantime, they operate in a gray area close to regularization.

-Mandatory equipment: brakes, front/rear lights, indicators, horn, and reflective elements.
+Mandatory equipment: brakes, front/rear lights, turn signals, horn, and reflective elements.

 Helmet mandatory for all users.